-I’ve written about a range of habits related to learning, but one I have not yet covered is concentration – perhaps because I find it among the hardest of habits to truly master.
+I’ve written about a range of habits related to learning, but one I have not yet covered is concentration and how to focus better – perhaps because I find it among the hardest of habits to truly master.

 I’m as apt as anybody to have my working memory hijacked by the temptations of multi-tasking,

 ….or simply to become distracted by the shiny new learning objects that I encounter on a daily basis,

 …or to start writing about one thing and find myself wandering to other topics as new thoughts occur to me,

 …or….uh, right – concentration.
 Here are some of the approaches to it that I find helpful when it comes to better focus and concentration: